hchenqi/ViewDesign/README.md

 ![screenshot HelloWorld-1](docs/HelloWorld-1.png)

-We first include headers of components, then we define text style for `TextView` derived from the default style, and finally in the entrypoint `void App()`, we create and combine the components, add main window `DefaultWindow` and enter event loop.
+We first include headers of the components, then we define text style for `TextView` derived from the default style, and finally in the entrypoint `void App()`, we create and combine the components, add main window `DefaultWindow` and enter event loop.

 `CenterFrame<Fixed, Fixed>` always places `TextView` at the center when it is being resized: